Santa Cruz County planning board OKs proposed 21-unit townhome project with some low-income housing

-A proposed 21-unit townhome development near Dominican Hospital that would include some apartments for low-income tenants is moving forward after county planning commissioners approved the project Wednesday.
+A proposed 21-unit townhome development near Dominican Hospital that would include some units for low-income residents is moving forward after county planning commissioners approved the project Wednesday.

 The Santa Cruz County planning commission unanimously voted in favor of the proposed development, which would bring 21 three-bed room units across 11 buildings to a 0.88-acre parcel at 3212 Mission Drive.
 The project still needs approval from the five-member board of supervisors and is tentatively scheduled to come before the group on April 13.

-The two-story development would reserve two units for moderate-income tenants and one for “very low-income” residents.
+The two-story development would reserve two units for moderate-income residents and one for “very low-income” households.

 The recommendation to approve the project comes on the heels of Watsonville city leaders giving their support to two projects that include units for low-income renters as Santa Cruz County and its cities look to bolster the stock of more affordable housing in the region.